Image via boston.com

 A Quincy Quarry News exclusive file photo image

-Further yet, there is no public transit to and from the Marina Bay ferry terminal with at best so-so public transit connections at Boston’s ferry terminals to see people to where they are headed.
+Further yet, there is no public transit to and from the Marina Bay ferry terminal with at best so-so public transit connections at Boston’s ferry terminals to help see people to where they are headed.

 The mayor also reiterated his plans to take over the MBTA’s old bus yard next to Memorial Stadium for repurposing as the site of a sure to cost many tens of millions of dollars sports complex.